Eschatologue/CM_wiki/docs/class/monk/element.md

-# Monk: Warrior of the Elements
+# Warrior of the Elements

 *Wield Strikes and Bursts of Elemental Power*